feincms/feincms3/docs/guides/apps-and-instances.rst

 - The outer application namespace is ``"apps"`` by default.
 - The outer instance namespace is ``"apps-" + LANGUAGE_CODE``.
 - The inner namespace is the app namespace, specified by the value of ``app_name`` în the apps' URLconf module.
-The string must correspond with the value used in the ``APPLICATIONS`` list on the page model. application's name in the ``APPLICATIONS`` list.
+The string must correspond with the key of the :class:`~feincms3.applications.ApplicationType` instance in the ``TYPES`` list on the page model.
-- The inner instance namespace is the same as the app namespace, except if you return a different value in the applications ``app_instance_namespace`` function specified in the ``APPLICATIONS`` list.
+- The inner instance namespace is the same as the app namespace, except if you return a different value from the application type's ``app_namespace`` function.

 Apps are contained in nested URLconf namespaces which allows for URL reversing using Django's ``reverse()`` mechanism.
 The